Food Access

 Free and Reduced School Meals

-The National School Lunch Program (NSLP) and School Breakfast Program (SBP) provide options for free or reduced-price meals to children from families with low incomes.
-The map below shows the percentage of students enrolled in the free and reduced meal program in Central Texas.
+The National School Lunch Program (NSLP) and School Breakfast Program (SBP) provide free or reduced-price meals to eligible students from low-income families.
+The map below shows the percentage of students enrolled in free and reduced-priced school meals in Central Texas.

 Use the filters to change the schools included in the map view: county, percent of students eligible for free or reduced lunch, and participation in the Community Eligibility Provision (CEP) and Universal Free Breakfast program.